developer-program/engineering-track/docs/security/owasp-top-10.md

 Read more here: https://owasp.org/www-project-top-ten/

-***Note**: Throughout the notes there will be links to additional resources; you can read them in your own time.
-For resources that are important/beneficial to read during the session, I will prompt you and allocate 5-10 min for you to read them - these will be marked with 👀.*
+***Note***: *Throughout the notes there will be links to additional resources; you can read them in your own time.
+For resources that are important/beneficial to read during the session, I will prompt you and allocate 5-10 min for you to read them - these will be marked with* 👀

 # 1. Injection